Homeschool STEM doesn’t have to be hard to implement. Here are some easy ways to make it work in your lessons.

 Play provides an excellent outlet for imagination.
 It is also a great way to encourage STEM thought processes and help kids see how fun and engaging STEM can be.

-Try encouraging children to build with LEGO bricks, bake and cook in the kitchen, encouraging taking things apart (within reason), making something from spare parts, and let their creativity run wild.
+Try encouraging children to build with LEGO bricks, bake and cook in the kitchen, encourage taking things apart (within reason), make something from spare parts, and let their creativity run wild.

 Allowing your children to create, tinker, and explore ideas in their environment is a great way to provide STEM learning.
 Creating a Makerspace in your home or finding one at your local museum or university is another great alternative to playing with STEM.

 Some places provide tinkering workshops, but it is possible to do this on your own, allowing and making tinkering time a priority.
 If your child has ideas of what to build, let them do it.
 If they are having trouble or if you are looking for a little structure to begin to try Makerspace task cards.

 Using STEM to solve real-life problems is another great way to embrace homeschool STEM learning.

 Numerous organizations and competitions bring pupils together to solve the problems of the world.
 Maybe your child has a passion for solving or contributing to solving a real-world problem like environmental protection.